-To seek reasonable accommodations, a student must contact Senior Assistant Dean Donna Espinoza, Student Services Director and Disabilities Services Coordinator, whose office is in the Students Services Suite 119.
+To seek reasonable accommodations, a student must contact Senior Assistant Dean Donna Espinoza, Student Services Director and Disabilities Services Coordinator, whose office is in the Students Services suite #111.
 Dean Espinoza's phone number and email address are: (714) 459-1117; despinoza@wsulaw.edu.
 When seeking accommodations, a student should notify Dean Espinoza of her or his specific limitations and, if known, her or his specific requested accommodations.
 Students who seek accommodations will be asked to supply medical documentation of the need for accommodation.
 Classroom accommodations are not retroactive, but are effective only upon the student sharing approved accommodations with the instructor or professor.
 Therefore, students are encouraged to request accommodations as early as feasible with Dean Espinoza to allow for time to gather necessary documentation.
-If you have a concern or complaint in this regard, please notify Dean Espinoza; or please notify Associate Dean of Students Charles Sheppard at csheppard@wsulaw.edu or (714) 459-1152.
+If you have a concern or complaint in this regard, please notify Dean Espinoza; or please notify Dean Allen Easley at aeasley@wsulaw.edu or (714) 459-1168.
 Complaints will be handled in accordance with the College of Law's "Policy against Discrimination and Harassment."